dataquestio/project-walkthroughs/speech_recognition/README.md

 # Project Overview

-In this project, we'll build a system that can automatically take notes for us by turning speech into text and generating a summary.
+In this project, we'll build a system that can automatically recognize speech and summarize it.
+This can be used for automatically transcribing and summarizing lecture recordings, podcasts, or videos.

 We'll also include a way to hook up a microphone to automatically record and transcribe audio for live notetaking.
+This could be used to record and transcribe meetings in real-time.

-By the end of this project, you'll have a voice recognition project that you can continue to build on.
+By the end of this project, you'll have a speech to text project that you can continue to build on.

 **Project Steps**

-* Create a voice recognition system using vosk
+* Create a speech recognition system using vosk
-* Add punctuation to the text transcript us recasepunc
+* Add punctuation to the text transcript using recasepunc
-* Summarize the text using huggingface transformers
+* Summarize the text using a huggingface summarization pipeline
 * Create a widget to record and transcribe live audio

 ## Code

-You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/voice).
+You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/speech_recognition).

 File overview: